Cuphea Growth and Care Guide

 Is Cuphea Annual or Perennial?

-In Zone 8, Cuphea llavea and Cuphea ignea are often root hardy, and have come back in the spring albeit slowly.
+Cuphea is typically treated as an annual.
+However, Cuphea thrives as a tender perennial in USDA Hardiness Zones 9–11, where frost is rare or nonexistent.
+Its perennial nature in these regions makes it a long-lasting addition to landscapes, providing continuous beauty season after season.
+In Zone 8, Cuphea llavea and Cuphea ignea are often root hardy, and have come back in the Spring albeit slowly.
 However, in cooler climates, Cuphea is often grown as an annual, as it cannot tolerate freezing temperatures.
-To extend its life, gardeners in these regions can propagate cuttings of non-patented plants, overwinter plants indoors, or grow them in portable containers that can be moved to shelter during frost.
-This flexibility allows gardeners in various climates to enjoy Cuphea’s beauty, regardless of their growing conditions.
+Gardeners in these regions can propagate cuttings of non-patented plants, overwinter plants indoors, or grow them in portable containers that can be moved to shelter during frost.

 Best Varieties of Cuphea